microsoftgraph/group-membership-management/README.md

 * Go to `Resource Groups` and select `gmm-data-<EnvironmentAbbreviation>`
 * Under `Resources`, select the `jobs<EnvironmentAbbreviation><ID>` storage account, and open it on Azure Explorer

-Create a new table:
+Create two new table:

-* On Azure Explorer, under your storage account, right click on `Tables` and create a new table called `syncJobs`
+* On Azure Explorer, under your storage account, right click on `Tables`
+  * Create a new table called `syncJobs`
     * Go to the table and click on `Import` at the top bar
     * Import the `syncJobsSample.csv` file located under the `Documentation` folder of your `Public` repo
     * IMPORTANT: Remove the sample entry from the table before proceeding

-Note: For more information on the properties of the jobs table, see [syncJobs properties](./Documentation/syncJobsProperties.md).
+    * Note: For more information on the properties of the jobs table, see [syncJobs properties](./Documentation/syncJobsProperties.md).
+  * Create a new table called `notifications`
+    * Go to the table and click on `Import` at the top bar
+    * Import the `thresholdNotificationSample.csv` file located under the `Documentation` folder of your `Public` repo
+    * IMPORTANT: Remove the sample entry from the table before proceeding

 ## (Optional) Set up a production environment

 To create a production environment: